-The BT-300 smartglasses ditch the clunky look of its predecessors returning with a sleeker, more polished pair of AR smartglasses.
-The BT-300 is lighter than its predecessor and is not quite as geeky-looking either.
+The BT-300 smartglasses ditch the clunky look of their predecessor, returning with a sleeker, more polished pair of AR smartglasses.
+The BT-300 is lighter than the previous model and not quite as geeky-looking either.

 It uses a significantly sharper 720p HD resolution OLED display, and now packs a 5-megapixel front facing camera.
 It's also powered by an Intel Atom quad core processor with Android Lollipop covering the software bases.

-While Epson's smart glasses have always been quite business-focused, it has teased the prospect of using them in the gym to race in virtual environments and is working with drone makers DJi so you can use them to control your DJi drone straight from your specs.
-We still don't know pricing yet, but considering the BT-200 specs cost almost $700, it's not going to be cheap.
+While Epson's smart glasses have always been quite business-focused, it has teased the prospect of using them in the gym to race in virtual environments – and there's also a drone edition so you can use them to control your DJi drone straight from your specs.

-Sony released the essential tools to allow developers to start coding applications for its Google Glass rival, and now devs can finally get hold of the SmartEyeGlass hardware seems to be stuck in dev phase.
+Sony released the essential tools to allow developers to start coding applications for its Google Glass rival way back in 2014, but the SmartEyeGlass hardware seems to be stuck in dev phase.

-SmartEyeGlass includes an array of features, including a gyroscope, accelerometer, ambient light sensor and built in camera.
+The SmartEyeGlass includes a bunch of features, including a gyroscope, accelerometer, ambient light sensor and built-in camera.
 However, the monochrome screen is likely to put off consumers, if Sony chooses to release it beyond the business world.